RasaHQ/rasa/docs/dataformat.rst

-:desc: The Rasa NLU Training Data Format
+:desc: Read more about how to format training data with Rasa NLU for open source natural language processing.

 .. _section_dataformat:

 Training Data Format